 If you’re always on the lookout for cool watches that are affordable, you’ll want to know which the best watches under 1000.
 But where to start?
 There are so many watches out there you can pick up for under a grand and they’re not all equal.

 Swiss watches are often your best bet (for quality and retaining value), but there are also some American brands worth noting.
-So let’s take a look at the timepieces under $1,000 that offer the best presentations, highest performances, and greatest values.
+So let’s take a look at the best watches under 1000 that offer the best presentations, highest performances, and greatest values.